0xprinc/checks-while-hacks/README.md

 - Try to figure out as many as expected invariants in the contract after getting its context.
 - Try to avoid `transaction order dependence` in the code or find a way to deal with it.
 - Try to anticipate what will occur when governance turns evil (this may be the case of the RUG PULL, EXIT SCAMS).
+- Comment the "why" as much as possible.
+- Comment the "what" if using obscure syntax or writing unconventional code.
+- Comment explanations + example inputs/outputs next to complex and fixed point math.
+- Comment explanations wherever optimizations are done, along with an estimate of much gas they save.
+- Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of much gas they would/wouldn't save if implemented.

 ## Common questions to ask when we come across any general entity
 1. Will the contract run the same if this entity is removed?